• myAccount

 Here are the price ranges we found from some of the leading rag/wipe e-commerce sites.

-Scrap towels or rags can be purchased by the pound or towel count.
-The most common size is a 25 lb. box, or around 300 towels.
-Keep in mind you don’t always know how many towels you are getting in a pound because of variances in towel thickness, material, size, etc.
+You can purchase scrap towels or rags by the pound or by towel count.
+The most common size is a 25 lb. box, which contains around 300 towels.
+However, keep in mind that the number of towels you get in a pound can vary due to differences in towel thickness, material, size, etc.

 To keep things simple, we list prices “by the towel.”